NoiRC256/SRMove/Readme.md

 # Usage

 - Add a `CharacterMover` component to a gameobject.
 A rigidbody and capsule collider will be automatically added and configured.
-- In your own movement controller, import `NekoNeko` namespace, and reference the `CharacterMover` instance.
+- In your own movement controller, import `Nap.Movement` namespace, and reference the `CharacterMover` instance.
 - Now you can implement your movement state logic.
 Let `CharacterMover` handle the rest ~

 A simple example: